 People who are drawn to Positive Discipline really believe in treating children with dignity and respect.
 However, these same people are not “saints”.
 They don’t always “live” what they know—including me.
 This is a good thing.

 Instead of feeling guilty when you make a mistake, rejoice that you have just provided a good example for your children.
 Guilt is not productive for longer than about 10 seconds.
 In 10 seconds your guilt will serve you to help you can realize you have made a mistake.

 Then give up the guilt and do something about the mistake.
-Lisa Fuller, a Certified Positive Discipline Associate in Oakland, CA shared the following article with other CPDA’s.
+Lisa Fuller, a Certified Positive Discipline Trainer in Oakland, CA shared the following article.
 I knew it would be encouraging to so many parents who sometimes find themselves in the same boat, so I asked for her permission to share it with you.
-(To find out more about becoming a CPDA, go to www.positivediscipline.org
+(To find out more about becoming certified with Positive Discipline, go to www.positivediscipline.org)

 Close and Connected Even When Mom’s ‘Lost It’

-By Lisa Fuller, MSW, CPDA in OAKLAND, CA
+By Lisa Fuller, MSW, CPDT in OAKLAND, CA

 The other night at supper I completely ‘lost it’ with my kids—I mean full-on, crazy-woman kind of ‘lost it’: that raised voice, heart-pumping loss of control that feels scary at the time.